Laura6826/PFDA-assignments/README.md

 ### Basic

 - Write a program (or notebook) called `assignment_5_risk` (.py or .ipynb).
-- The program should simulates 1000 individual battle rounds in Risk (3 attacker vs 2 defender) and plots the result.
+- The program should simulate 1000 individual battle rounds in Risk (3 attacker vs 2 defender) and plots the result.
 - One battle round is one shake of the attacker and defender dice.

+The python file associated with assignment 5, **basic** can be found [here](https://github.com/Laura6826/PFDA-assignments/blob/main/assignment05/assignment_5_risk.py)

 ### Extra

 - A more complicated version simulates a full series of rounds for armies of arbitrary sizes, until one side is wiped out, and plots the results.

+The python file associated with assignment 5, **extra** can be found [here](https://github.com/Laura6826/PFDA-assignments/blob/main/assignment05/assignment_5extra-risk.py)
 **My notes:**

-- For the basic game of risk, we predefine a battle to 1000 rounds.
+- For the 'basic' game of risk, we predefine a battle to 1000 rounds.
-- For the 'extra' part of the task, the player is prompted to enter the size of the attacker army and the defenders army.
+- For the 'extra' part of the task, the player is prompted to enter the size of the attacker army and the defender's army.
-- There is a lot of comments in this assignment, as it was very difficult and it was necessary to note each step as it was complete, so it would be easier to tweek as it was developing.
+- There are a lot of comments within the python files of this assignment, as it was quite difficult, so it was necessary to note each step as it was complete, so it would be easier to tweek as it was developing.
-- Microscoft Copilot was used during this assignment to help debg difficult parts of the code.
+- Microsoft Copilot was used during this assignment to help with difficult parts of the code.

 ***